UMD-CS-STICs/HackTheClass/week/10/README.md

 uses is only 6 bytes (48 bits) long, so you won't need to try and determine this length yourself.
 Use the [stub.py](challenges/stub.py) code to help you craft a valid signature on a custom payload.
 The notary lives on `159.89.236.106:5678`.
 Thus, you may connect to the challenge over nc using: `$ nc 159.89.236.106 5678`.
+Make sure to include the hash from which you based your crafted hash, your crafted hash, and the payload sent to the notary.

 ### Part 2